 Preparation means having both broad, high-level milestones defined as well as business unit level and functional activities mapped.
 This is a multi-disciplinary stage requiring central project leadership and support service participation from IT, human resources, communications and marketing, for example.
 Teams need to be working toward target outcomes and have detailed plans – with risk-mitigating components in place – that capture inter-dependencies and provide the go-to strategy roadmap to be deployed when the deal closes.

 At the center of the integration execution process is a deal team delivering centralized coordination and reporting.
 This team is working with functional business units and delivering on standard integration fronts such as: personnel management, external stakeholder communications, training, systems management, compliance, lending operations and other standard PMI activities.
 This team needs to be communicating frequently and in a relevant way to internal and external audiences.

 This stage is supported when methodologies and plans are laid in advance.
-Tools and templates can be a critical enabler of thorough and efficient deal execution and results tracking.
+Tools and templates, such as a post-merger integration checklist and M&A analytics, can be a critical enabler of thorough and efficient deal execution and results tracking.

 New participants and emerging industry trends are making the retail banking industry as dynamic as it’s ever been.
 Transformation is unpredictable, but one thing is certain: it will spur competitive movement and M&A will play a role in this.

-It is easy to be overwhelmed by the scope of tactical activities required around financial service and banking M&A. In leveraging Midaxo’s suite of tools, companies can help preserve deal value and improve the likelihood of a successful and a repeatable deal experience.
+It is easy to be overwhelmed by the scope of tactical activities required around financial service and banking M&A. In leveraging Midaxo’s suite of tools and M&A software, companies can help preserve deal value and improve the likelihood of a successful and a repeatable deal experience.